Custom AI Agent Development

 Feature Parity Gaps

-GCC-High lags GCC; GCC lags commercial M365 on new feature releases.
+GCC lags commercial M365 on new feature releases.
 Copilot Studio capabilities, Power Platform features, and Azure AI Foundry integrations all have GCC-specific availability timelines.
-We verify before we design; we do not assume commercial documentation applies.
+We verify before we design; we do not assume commercial documentation applies to GCC.

 ISO and ATO Alignment